 The Key West Butterfly & Nature Conservatory features a unique art gallery, gift shop and learning center.
 With a spectacular glass-enclosed, climate-controlled greenhouse, it has walkways through a lush environment that is home to hundreds of exotic butterflies, birds and plants from around the world.

-For those seeking take-home libations, the Key West First Legal Rum Distillery on Simonton Street offers tastings and a tour, showing how rum is batched.
-There’s a wide array of rums, including one infused with Key limes.
+For those seeking take-home libations, the Key West First Legal Rum Distillery and Hemingway Rum Co.
+Distillery, both on Simonton Street, offer tastings and tours, showing how rum is batched.
+A wide array of rums includes one infused with Key limes.
 The nearby Key West Winery offers tastings of specialty tropical wines flavored with fruits such as Key lime and mango.

 Salt Island Provisions, nestled on Fleming Street, is one of Key West’s most colorful shops — a purveyor of handcrafted, locally sourced treats such as savory salts and sweet wild honey.